RedisLabs/redis-cluster-proxy/README.md

 `./redis-cluster-proxy /path/to/entry-point.socket`

+It is also possible to specify more entry-points as multiple addresses.
+The proxy will use the first reachable entry-point in order to connect to the cluster and fetch the configuration of the cluster itself.
+This can be useful since a single entry-point could be down, so you can use multiple addresses to make the proxy more reliable.

+Example:

+`./redis-cluster-proxy 127.0.0.1:7000 127.0.0.1:7001 127.0.0.1:7002`

 If you need a basic help, just run it with the canonical `-h` or `--help` option.

 `./redis-cluster-proxy -h`